spincaloritronics/spincaloritronics.github.io/index.md

 Urbana-Champaign ([2022](https://cem.osu.edu/2022-workshop-spin-caloritronics-xi/)),
 and Tsukuba ([2023](http://magmatelab.imr.tohoku.ac.jp/SpinCalori12-main.html)).

-Please note that all talks at the workshop will be by invitation only.
+- Please note that all talks at the workshop will be by invitation only.
-**If you are interested in attending or presenting a poster, please visit the [Application section](#application) below to submit your application.
-Due to space limitations in the conference room, we can only accept approximately 100 applicants.
-Thank you for your understanding.**
+**If you are interested in attending or presenting a poster, please submit your application at the [Application section](#application).** Due to space limitations in the conference room, we can only accept approximately 100 applicants.
+Thank you for your understanding.

-**Registration is now open, please scroll down to the [Registration section](#registration) to fill out the registration forms.**
+- Registration is now open, for invited speakers and accepted applicants, please scroll down to the [Registration section](#registration) to fill out the registration forms.

 # Scope